-The major rationale of establishing Calwest was to value-add and enable students to take advantage of the world-class courses run under MOOC philosophies.
-Any (traditional or non-traditional) university course has 3 distinct components: (1) Course Content (syllabus; learning outcomes); (2) Course Delivery (face-to-face; distance education; online; MOOC); and (3) Course Assessment (examination; assignment; credit for prior learning).
+The major rationale of establishing Calwest was to value-add and enable students to take advantage of a world-class program from the USA, available worldwide.
+Any (traditional or non-traditional) university course has 3 distinct components: (1) Course Content (syllabus; learning outcomes); (2) Course Delivery (face-to-face; distance education; online); and (3) Course Assessment (examination; assignment; credit for prior learning, challenge exams).

 The Course Content is solely designed by Calwest faculty, and the syllabus outlines of these courses are listed in Calwest’s catalog.
 Calwest will offer all the courses listed in its catalog.
-In designing courses, as benchmarking with other World-class universities is done across most higher education institutions, both traditional and non-traditional; it is very possible that a student’s expected learning outcomes from a course listed and offered in Calwest’s catalog can be obtained via a similar MOOC course.
+In designing courses, as benchmarking with other World-class universities is done across most higher education institutions, both traditional and non-traditional; it is very possible that a student’s expected learning outcomes from a course listed and offered in Calwest’s catalog can be obtained via a similar online or face-to-face course.

 In terms of Course Delivery, all courses will be delivered by Calwest, via its Tubeclasses, which sits on a Moodle platform.
 The online delivery of courses that impart the ‘Core Values’, ‘Core Building Blocks” and ‘Electives’ will be comprehensive, with Course Syllabuses, PowerPoint presentations and Videos (where relevant).
 Students are responsible for purchasing (or having access to) the print or electronic text book assigned for the course covering Calwest’s syllabus.